 Gaia Orion has gained international recognition and received awards of excellence from, among others, the Manhattan Arts International and the Eurasian Art Union in Russia; as well as being favorably reviewed by New York art critic Jill Conner.
-She has exhibited in Paris, New York, San Francisco and Toronto; as well as in Mexico, Columbia, Spain, Germany, Hungary and Bali.
+She has exhibited in Paris, New York, San Francisco, Toronto and Moscow; as well as in Mexico, Columbia, Spain, Germany, Hungary and Bali.
 Her artwork has been featured in 95 different publications in Canada, USA, France, UK, Taiwan and China; with 25 cover pages and numerous articles and interviews.
 She has been the curator for European Integral conferences and the Global Mindful Institute events.
 She is a founding member of the Toronto Association for Transformational Leaders and a member of its affiliated New York chapter.

 Art has always been a lasting reflection of historical stages since the dawn of humanity.
 Gaia’s colourful, detailed, harmonious oil paintings are narratives of our personal and collective stories in these present challenging times.
 She deeply feels the call to return to the natural and the spiritual and that it is an absolute necessity for us as a species to take responsibility in our next evolutionary step.
 Consequently, the artist is actively engaged with her artwork and has collaborated in many projects worldwide working toward constructive and positive change.